michael-webpt8/Sprint-Challenge-Advanced-React/ANSWERS.md

 1. componentWillUnmount() => is invoked immediately before a component is unmounted and destroyed.
 Perform any necessary cleaning up any subscriptions that were created in componentDidMount().

-- [ ] What is the purpose of a custom hook?
+- [x] What is the purpose of a custom hook?

+* These are normal javascript functions which can use other hooks inside of it and contain a common stateful logic that can be reused within multiple components.
+These functions are prefixed with the word use.

 * [ ] Why is it important to test our apps?